 With position applications boosted, Co-founder Neil Andrews comments on the interesting phenomenon:

 In August 2019, the Japanese branch of Microsoft conducted the Work-Life Choice Challenge with its 2,300 employees, to provide a reference for work-style reforms with targeted goals and verified results.
-Staff were given all Fridays in the month off as paid leave, with Microsoft offering expenses for staff to pursue self-development, meeting with family and social contributions, as part of their For Work, For Life, For Society approach.
+It was a departure from the 40-hour week, with staff given all Fridays in the month off as paid leave, and Microsoft offering expenses for staff to pursue self-development, meeting with family and social contributions—all as part of their For Work, For Life, For Society approach.

 As well as reducing the working hours each week, Microsoft had to think creatively in order to keep productivity high.
 With a 46% increase in meetings capped to 30 minutes, a 21% increase in remote conferencing, and the amount of human resource exchange up by 10%, workers could more effectively manage time to achieve a near 40% increase in sales over the month.